wreedzw/int-zipchat/README.md

 * HISTORY sends Channel messages from prior to the Subscriber joining.
 * INVITE allows a Subscriber to have ZipChat invite someone to the Channel.
 * HELP sends a message with all valid keywords.
+* DESCRIPTION send a message with the Channel description.
+* RENAME allows a Subcriber to update their display name.

 ### Potential Bluesteel Support